kanitw/kanitw.github.io/_posts/2012-09-06-breathwear.md

 ---
 {% include JB/setup %}

-In Spring 2012, I worked with Stanford University's [Calming Technology Lab](http://calmingtechnology.org/) to research on different techniques for supporting  respiratory regulation to reduce stress and increase parasympathetic tone.
+People are suffering from stress.
+How might we help them relieve?

-With supervision from Neema Moraveji, the Calming Technology Lab founder, I designed and implemented a respiratory regulation application using visual guide and auditory guide based on the lab's Breathware system.
-We did a user study to compare the effect of using these two different modalities for breathing regulation.
+As respiratory regulation can reduce stress and increase parasympathetic tone, I and my colleague designed and implemented an application using visual guide and auditory guide based on the Stanford Calming Technology Lab’s Breathwear system and did a user study to compare the effect of using these two different modalities for breathing regulation.

-Finally, our [poster](/assets/breathwear/poster_final.pdf) and [extended abstract](http://hci.stanford.edu/publications/2012/CantForceCalmUIST2012.pdf) are accepted into [ACM UIST 2012](http://www.acm.org/uist/uist2012/)'s poster session.
+Our [poster](/assets/breathwear/poster_final.pdf) and [extended abstract](http://hci.stanford.edu/publications/2012/CantForceCalmUIST2012.pdf) has been presented at [ACM UIST 2012](http://www.acm.org/uist/uist2012/)'s poster session.

 <!-- ### Abstract